rniemeyer/knockout-delegatedEvents/README.md

 ###3 - Specify a function reference in `delegatedTheEventName` binding

-The final option for specifying a handler is to place a normal binding on the child element that stores a reference to the function with the element (but does not attach an event handler).
+This option for specifying a handler is to place a normal binding on the child element that stores a reference to the function with the element (but does not attach an event handler).
 Bindings for each event will be dynamically created, as necessary, by the `delegatedHandler` binding.

 For example, you can use the `delegatedClick` binding to associate the element with a specific function.